Our experience

 There are a few things that EOS is prescriptive of.
 Some people may think it is restrictive, or doesn't tell you how to do some things that they think are important.
 I take a different view - it is flexible on most things.
 It doesn't say "how to do sales", or "how to pay define a pay structure".
 There are lots of things it doesn't say.
 And that is part of it's power.
 It focuses on the most important things that every business should do, but many don't.

-It does say you must do a weekly management meeting, at the same time every week, start on time, end on time, and follow a standard agenda, and you should master all 20 tools.
-It doesn't claim that is everything.
+It does say you must do a weekly management meeting, at the same time every week, start on time, end on time, and follow a standard agenda.
+It says you should master the 5 core foundational tools before you worry about the other 15 tools.
+It says you should master all 20 tools.
+But there are only 20 tools.
+And I would argue that 1 or 2 of those tools can be replaced by equivalent but equally simple tools if you already use an alternative (e.g. Belbin in place of Kolbe).
+It doesn't claim that EOS is everything.
 So given that our teams already did daily stand-ups, then we've kept those for exactly the reasons that Rockefeller Habits describes.
 There's nothing wrong with that, EOS doesn't tell you not to.

-It describes the minimum that every good business should do, in a simple, but not simplistic way.
-It is then part of the judgement of the management team to work out what you already do that you must keep doing.
-And EOS brings a way to simplify and prioritise that.
+EOS describes the minimum that every good business should do, in a simple, but not simplistic way.
+It is then part of the judgement of the management team - and especially the Integrator - to work out what you already do that you must keep doing.
+EOS brings a way to simplify and prioritise that process.

 Before adopting EOS: